CodingItWrong/outsidein.dev/book/react/3-vertical-slice.md

 Go to <https://api.outsidein.dev> in a browser.
 Click the "Create API Key" button.
 You'll be given a new API key that is a random sequence of letters and numbers.
 Copy it and save it someplace safe—you won't be able to get back to it again.

 Next, go to `https://api.outsidein.dev/YOUR-API-KEY/restaurants` in a browser, filling in your API key in place of `YOUR-API-KEY`.
 You should see the following JSON data, including a few default restaurants that were created when your API key was created.
-It may be formatted differently depending on your browser and extensions, and of course the dates will differ:
+It may be formatted differently depending on your browser and extensions, and the IDs will differ:

 ```json
 [